f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 Let's start with the ``Bluesky`` application.
 Reminder, Bluesky does not have any ``Authentication`` enabled.

 #.
-Either access TMUI via UDF > Access > BIG-IP > TMUI or RDP to win10 (user1/user1) and launch Edge or Chrome.
-Using the BIG-IP bookmark, connect to the BIG-IP user interface (admin/admin)
+Either access TMUI via UDF > Access > BIG-IP > TMUI or RDP to win11 (f5access\user/user) and launch Edge or Chrome.
+You can also login using Guacamole via the SuperJump Host (Access > Superjump > Guacamole (user/user) Using the BIG-IP bookmark, connect to the BIG-IP user interface (admin/admin)
 #.
 In ``Access`` > ``Guided Configuration``, select ``Microsoft Integration`` > ``Azure AD application``